Language selection

 • (b) an offence punishable on summary conviction.

-Subsection 245(1) of the Act is replaced by the following:
+• (2) The portion of section 405 of the Act before paragraph (a) is replaced by the following:

 • (a) an indictable offence and liable to imprisonment for a term of not more than 10 years; or